hambosto/hambosto/README.md

   - Enchanting Animations with GSAP
   - Potent Potions with Node.js

+- **Golang Enchantments:**
+  - Channeling Concurrency with Goroutines
+  - Crafting Potions with Gin

+- **Bash Charms:**
+  - Scripting Sorcery for Automation
+  - Enchanting Command Line Interfaces

+- **Microservice Magic:**
+  - Architecting Enchanted Microservices
+  - Crafting Resilient APIs with REST and gRPC
+  - API Alchemy with FastAPI (Python) and Gin (Golang)

+- **Docker Conjurations:**
+  - Containerizing Spells for Portability
+  - Orchestrating Magic with Docker Compose

+- **Kubernetes Enchantments:**
+  - Harnessing the Power of Orchestration
+  - Scaling Spells with Kubernetes

 ## 🌌 Magic in the Making

-Currently, I'm brewing a potion that combines the power of AI and web development to create an interactive spellcasting experience.
+Currently, I'm brewing a potion that combines the power of AI and code development to create an interactive spellcasting experience.
 Stay tuned for updates on this mystical endeavor!

 ## 📬 Let's Connect!